-Glossary Adjustments estimate Presentation to Parliament of the amendments to be made to the appropriations voted in the main budget for the year.
+Glossary appropriations voted in the main budget for the year.
 Appropriation The approval by Parliament of spending from the National Revenue Fund, or by a provincial legislature from the Provincial Revenue Fund.
+Asset price bubble A condition occurring when a category of assets rises above the level justified by economic fundamentals.

 Balance of payments A summary statement of all the international transactions of the residents of a country with the rest of the world over a particular time period.
 Baseline The initial allocations used during the budget process, derived from the previous year's forward estimates.